The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Amsterdam weather can be unpredictable, which makes indoor attractions especially valuable.
 A great rainy-day plan is to start at The Upside Down Amsterdam, where colorful installations and playful photo rooms offer a fun indoor activity for visitors of all ages.

-Afterward, continue to the nearby NEMO Science Museum, where hands-on experiments and interactive exhibits make learning about science exciting and engaging.
+Afterward, continue to the nearby NEMO Science Museum, where hands-on experiments and playful exhibits make learning about science exciting and engaging.

 To finish the day, step into the immersive world of Fabrique des Lumières, where massive digital projections transform famous artworks into a moving visual experience.
 Together, these attractions create a perfect indoor itinerary when the Amsterdam weather isn’t cooperating.